California Layoffs — November 2010

 Largest Layoffs

-The biggest impact was at Ocwen Loan Servicing at its North Highlands facility, reporting 453 affected workers.
+The largest notice was filed by Ocwen Loan Servicing at its North Highlands facility, reporting 453 affected workers.
 Resort At Squa Creek followed with 246 workers.

 Trend & Outlook